chadwhitacre/openpath/2024/history/index.md

   > community around their software."

 My hope is that over time even strident voices such as <b>Thierry Carrez</b>
-can accept Fair Source as a good-faith attempt to resolve the tension between community and commercial interests in which Open Source was born, "[to go beyond the rant & provide an alternative](https://x.com/tcarrez/status/1764220293319393559)."
+can accept Fair Source as a good-faith attempt to resolve the tension in which Open Source was born, "[to go beyond the rant & provide an alternative](https://x.com/tcarrez/status/1764220293319393559)."

 ## Help Shape Fair Source